Chapter 4: Team Culture

 Create space for quiet people:

-• Don't let loud people dominate
+• Do not let loud people dominate

 Respect Different Communication Styles